Soft Graph Coloring

 Even for over-constrained colorings (where the number of colors is insufficient to color the graph with zero conflicts) the Fixed Probability colorer is well behaved and performs well for moderate activation levels.

-For example, the two diagrams to the right show the mean number of conflicts and color changes over the first 50 steps versus the number of colors for various activation levels.1 The means are measured because these represent how well the resources would be able to accomplish tasks while their schedules are being improved, and the cost incurred to achieve the improvement.
+For example, the two diagrams above show the mean number of conflicts and color changes over the first 50 steps versus the number of colors for various activation levels.
+The means are measured because these represent how well the resources would be able to accomplish tasks while their schedules are being improved, and the cost incurred to achieve the improvement.

 The graphs being colored can all be colored with zero conflicts using 4 colors, so these diagrams show the performance when the coloring is over-constrained (2 & 3 colors), critically constrained (4 colors) and under-constrained (5 & 6 colors).